rlucente-se-jboss/qemu-aarch64/README.md

     scp -P 2222 setup-rhel8.sh rlucente@localhost:

-On the emulated system, edit `setup-rhel8.sh` and set the `USERNAME` and `PASSWORD` to match your [Red Hat Customer Portal](https://access.redhat.com) credentials.
-Then in the guest,
+Log on to the emulated system and edit `setup-rhel8.sh` and set the `USERNAME` and `PASSWORD` to match your [Red Hat Customer Portal](https://access.redhat.com) credentials.
+Then,

+    ssh -p 2222 rlucente@localhost
     sudo ./setup-rhel8.sh

 ## Running